dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Groups.md

 **Facts about other special order groups:**

+General strategy: find a normal subgroup (usually a Sylow) and use recognition of semidirect products.

 - $\abs{G} = pq$: Two possibilities.
 By cases:
   - If $p$ divides $q-1$, two cases:
     - $G\cong \ZZ/(pq)$ or $\ZZ(p)\cross \ZZ/(q)$